Video Game / Devil Children

 - Screw Destiny: White Book.
 Masaki may have the power of demons, but that doesn't mean he has to hate his friend with the power of angels, and nobody's going to tell him otherwise.

-- Sealed Evil in a Can: The villain of Messiah Riser was this until recently.
+- Sealed Evil in a Can: The villains of Messiah Riser are this until the end of the game.

 - Sealed Good in a Can: Hoshigami is usually sealed away somewhere in Makai where she sleeps.
 Lucifer for most of Red/Black book and Enoch, Zebul, and their brothers in Fire/Ice Book.

-- Sliding Scale of Idealism Versus Cynicism: More idealistic than usual for this series, but not so much that it's not a part of the series.
+- Sliding Scale of Idealism vs. Cynicism: More idealistic than usual for this series, but not so much that it's not a part of the series.